 Like the Salt before it, the SaltHD isn’t a distance champ.
 If you’re looking to power a fly line through the heaviest winds or impress your friends in the parking lot, I’d recommend the Sage Method instead.

 The SaltHD is a rod designed for the flats (or at least this 8-weight is).
-It’s deadly in close (30-65’), which is where you’re going to be taking most of your shots, particularly if you’re wading.
+It’s deadly in close (30-65’) despite its fast action, which is where you’re going to be taking most of your shots, particularly if you’re wading (think skinny water Tarpon or Bonefish).
 Once you move further out, the rod just doesn’t have enough oomph to keep up with more powerful rods.
+This means the lifting power of the rod is a bit below average, too.
 It’s almost like this is a 7-weight which is pre-overlined.

 I cast 3 different lines on the SaltHD: the new Rio Flats Pro, Rio Bonefish, and Airflo Tropical Punch.
 Flats Pro is going to be your best bet for in-close work.
 Think wading for bones or pounding mangroves.
 If you’re looking to carry a bit more line for longer casts, I’d recommend Rio Bonefish.
 It’s a better choice for anglers fishing for a flats boat.
 Finally, Tropical Punch was probably my favorite line overall (no surprise there).
-It seemed to be the most accurate at longer distances.
+This line shot through the guides quicker than the other lines.
+It also seemed to be the most accurate at longer distances.
+The Salt HD also supports sinking lines for deep water angling.

 Take a guess…